AsliKaradas/disneyquiz/README.md

 # Disney Quiz

-Disney quiz is a fully responsive demonstration of javascript application in a web based quiz, designed to test the player's knowledge of video game pop culture.
-It is aimed at members of the gaming demographic that hold knowledge of both modern and older gaming refrences.
+A Disney quiz designed to test players' knowledge of Disney movies and characters.
+The quiz will have a user-friendly interface with a Disney-themed design, incorporating iconic Disney characters, logos, or imagery to create an engaging atmosphere for the players.
+The quiz will cover various aspects of Disney, including:
+        Characters: Identifying characters based on descriptions or images.
+        Movies: Questions about plots, songs, or memorable scenes from Disney movies.
+The quiz could consist of multiple-choice questions.

-View the live website [here][https://github.com/AsliKaradas/disneyquiz]
+View the live website [here][https://aslikaradas.github.io/disneyquiz/]

 <img src="assets/readme-images/sitemockup.png" alt="image of multiple devise mock ups of the website">